Research Publications

 Below you will find a list of publications that our surgeons and research fellows have been involved in writing.

-Risk-related clinical outcomes after minimally invasive mitral valve surgery: insights from the mini-mitral international registry (MMIR)
+Neurological outcomes in minimally invasive mitral valve surgery: risk factors analysis from the Mini-Mitral International Registry

 No abstract available